The 700 Club

 - Moral Guardians

-- CBN News, which produces several Christian news shows, is presented as one for the "liberal" broadcast media.
+- Moral Substitute: CBN, especially its news service, is presented as one for the "liberal" broadcast media.
 Whether it's a Moral Substitute or a Propaganda Machine depends on your point of view.

 - The American Center for Law & Justice, which is frequently given exposure on The 700 Club, is Pat's substitute for the American Civil Liberties Union — almost down to the acronyms.